-Alameda, CA – March 2, 2016— The North Face today announced the 2016 Explore Fund grant-giving program is now open through April 5, 2016 for applications.
-This year, $500,000 will be awarded to nonprofit organizations that connect people to the outdoors in meaningful ways.
-Applicants may now also request a member of The North Face global athlete team to join one of their program activities.
+Alameda, CA – March 1, 2017— The North Face today announced the 2017 Explore Fund grant-giving program has opened and will remain open through April 5, 2017 for applications.
+This year, $500,000 will be awarded to nonprofit organizations that inspire and support meaningful outdoor experiences and environmental stewardship activities.

-All applications are evaluated based on the projected impact, clarity of the proposal, and alignment to the spirit of adventure and exploration.
-The Explore Fund reviews grants by individual merits and as part of a balanced portfolio that includes factors such as geography, type of program, target audiences, and more.
+Applications are evaluated based on the projected impact, clarity of the proposal and alignment to the spirit of adventure and exploration.
+The Explore Fund reviews grants by individual merits and as part of a balanced portfolio that includes factors such as geography, type of program, target audiences and more.

 To be considered for an Explore Fund grant, applicants must be 501(c)(3) nonprofit organizations or in a formal relationship with a qualified fiscal sponsor.
 All applicants must fully complete the online submission process and provide the required application information.
 Explore Fund grants are for one year and funding in a giving cycle does not guarantee future support.

 As part of its mission to start a global movement of outdoor exploration, The North Face introduced the Explore Fund (explorefund.org) in 2010 and the program has since provided more than $2.2 million in grants to U.S. organizations committed to inspiring the next generation of outdoor explorers and conservationists.